tobeva/tobeva.com/content/about/_index.md

 I have been writing software professionally for more than 25 years.
 I've worked in many different technical industries such as CAD and Haptics, Cloud Data Pipelines, Neuroscience Research, Military Simulations and Videogames.
-See the individual pages to the left (or below) for descriptions of projects from each industry.
+See the individual pages below for descriptions of projects from each industry.

 My philosophy is to blend hard-core engineering with extreme pragmatism.
 In my opinion the goal of a software developer is to solve problems and create value.